Fancy options parsing

 strOptioncan return any string type that implements the interface

 IsString.
-There are a few such types, such as
+There are a few such types, for example

 Text, a much more efficient Unicode text type from the